 Since before 2020, SEIU-UHW members have been raising concerns about chronic short-staffing in California’s healthcare industry which has only worsened as workers have left over the past two years because of increased health risks, emotional and mental stress, and overwork.
 In fact, 83% of the 33,000 SEIU-UHW healthcare workers surveyed this March said that their departments are understaffed, and 74% said they lack proper time to care for patients.
 Other recent surveys of healthcare workers show nearly 20% have considered leaving the field in the past year.

-California’s healthcare workers appreciate Governor Newsom for listening to our calls throughout this crisis.
+California’s healthcare workers appreciate Governor Newsom and state legislators for listening to our calls throughout this crisis.
 This bonus will help to retain skilled and experienced caregivers to begin addressing the critical staffing shortage in our healthcare facilities.
-We will update with additional details on the bonus once they become available.